muchcoffieeh/new-test/src/content/blog/TXM Auto Stats/index.md

 In addition to creating videos for simulated product action, guide documents were also made for the developers to have easy reference to the intended interaction of the product during a live game.

-## Buy-In
+## Client Buy-In

+Recognizing that we couldn't build the full product vision in time for the ProBowl, we devised an alternative strategy to secure approval from our client, the NFL.
+We divided the project into two distinct components:

+- A streamlined product version to demonstrate the **essential functional requirements** for a successful ProBowl demonstration.
+- A **comprehensive simulation** that showcased the complete vision of the product, utilizing a recording of a previous game.

-Amid the product development, we needed to continue the engagement with our clients.
-I animated a video simulation of a live game and created a guide to help them better understand the elements on the console.
-Below are some select pages from the guide document.
+I personally animated a video to replicate a live game scenario.
+Additionally, I created a detailed guide to facilitate the NFL's understanding of the console's features and functionality.
+Below, you'll find a selection of pages from the guide document.

 <div className="kg-card kg-image-card kg-width-full">